Colored-LIM: A Data-Driven Method for Studying Dynamical Systems with Temporally Correlated Stochasticity: Introduction

-LIM is a mathematical tool that extracts the system dynamics from the observation by approximating the underlying complex system as an OU process (or a linear Markov model).
-Typically, LIM is widely used to study the time evolution of the departure of the equilibrium point in climate sciences and geophysics \cite{Kwasniok2022,Penland1993}.
-From a mathematical view, LIM stands with the assumptions of stationarity and Gaussian white-noise, leading to the fact that the correlation function is an exponential function.
-The exponent in such correlation function is the linear dynamics of the system, which can be extracted simply by the covariance and a lag-$\rho$ autocovariance for any $\rho > 0$.
-Then the diffusive behavior follows from the fluctuation-dissipation relation.
-However, in the application, the reconstructed dynamics may strongly depend on the choice of the lag $\rho$, indicating the potential deviation of approximating the system as a linear Markov model due to non-linearity or the non-white noise \cite{Penland1989}.
-This observation has driven the development of variants of LIM and other new approaches to the inverse problem \cite{Martinez2017,Shin2021}.
+where $\bx(t)$ is the system state at time $t$, $F$ describes the stochastic dynamical system, and $\mu$ denotes the parameters.
+The system $F$ is in general mathematical intractable, so an equation-free perspective is taken by constructing a white-noise driven linear system (see Eq.~(\ref{Eq:WienerProcess})) that estimates Eq.~(\ref{Eq:GeneralEq}), allowing the study of the time evolution of the departure of the equilibrium point.
+For this linearized system, the correlation function is an exponential function whose exponent is the linear dynamics, which can be extracted simply by the covariance and a lag-$\rho$ autocovariance for any $\rho > 0$.
+Then the diffusive behavior simply follows from the fluctuation-dissipation relation (FDR) \cite{Penland1989}.
+However, in the application, the estimated dynamics may strongly depend on the choice of the lag $\rho$, indicating the potential deviation of approximating the system as a linear Markov model due to non-linearity or the non-white noise \cite{Penland1989}.
+This observation has driven the development of variants of LIMs and other new approaches to the inverse problem \cite{Martinez2017,Shin2021}.